solo-system/solo-system.github.io/home.md

 desktop/laptop using a card reader.
 All software is free to download and licensed openly.

-The basic SOLO system is straightforward to construct, and inexpensive compared to comparable commercial systems.
-The SOLO basic costs around 80 UKP; 120 UKP with waterproofing and some luxuries.
-Upgrading microphones and batteries is all possible if desired.
+The basic SOLO system is straightforward to assemble, and inexpensive compared to comparable commercial systems.
+A basic Solo costs around 120 pounds, but there's a lot of flexibility with components like microphones, memory cards, batteries etc...

 This webpage is intended to demonstrate how to construct and run a SOLO.
 In addition, instructional videos are available on a YouTube